sojourningNorth/sojourningNorth.github.io/posts/2016-03-31-yaml-aeson-lenses.md

         armor: Armor Type A
 </code></pre>

-No way was I going to write out all of those definitions out in Haskell!
+No way was I going to write out all of those definitions in Haskell!

 ## Aeson + Lens